-("Nature has but little clay," said Mr. Bankes once, much moved by her voice on the telephone, though she was only telling him a fact about a train, "like that of which she moulded you."
-He saw her at the end of the line, Greek, blue-eyed, straight-nosed.
+("Nature has but little clay," said Mr. Bankes once, much moved by her voice on the telephone, though she was only telling him a fact about a train, "like that of which she moulded you."41 He saw her at the end of the line, Greek, blue-eyed, straight-nosed.
 How incongruous it seemed to be telephoning to a woman like that.
-The Graces assembling seemed to have joined hands in meadows of asphodel to compose that face.
-Yes, he would catch the 10:30 at Euston.
-43
+The Graces assembling seemed to have joined hands in meadows of asphodel to compose that face.42 Yes, he would catch the 10:30 at Euston.43 the unfinished walls.

-"But she's no more aware of her beauty than a child," said Mr. Bankes, replacing the receiver and crossing the room to see what progress the workmen were making with an hotel which they were building at the back of his house.
-And he thought of Mrs. Ramsay as he looked at that stir among the unfinished walls.
 For always, he thought, there was something incongruous to be worked into the harmony of her face.
 She clapped a deer-stalker's hat on her head; she ran across the lawn in galoshes to snatch a child from mischief.
 So that if it was her beauty merely that one thought of, one must remember the quivering thing, the living thing (they were carrying bricks up a little plank as he watched them), and work it into the picture; or if one thought of her simply as a woman, one must endow her with some freak of idiosyncrasy--she did not like admiration--or suppose some latent desire to doff her royalty of form as if her beauty bored her and all that men say of beauty, and she wanted only to be like other people, insignificant.
 He did not know.
 He did not know.
 He must go to his work.)

-Knitting her reddish-brown hairy stocking, with her head outlined absurdly
+Knitting her reddish-brown hairy stocking, with her head outlined absurdly by the gilt frame, the green shawl which she had tossed over the edge of the frame, and the authenticated masterpiece by Michael Angelo,44